Skip to main content

-Dr Peter Kerr, Associate Professor in politics in the Department of Political Science and International Studies (POLSIS), has been shortlisted for the British Journal of Politics and International Relations’ John Peterson Best Paper Prize, 2022, for his co-authored paper ‘Guided by the science’: (De)politicising the UK government’s response to the coronavirus crisis.
+Dr Peter Kerr, Associate Professor in politics in the Department of Political Science and International Studies (POLSIS), has been awarded the British Journal of Politics and International Relations’ John Peterson Best Paper Prize, 2022, for his co-authored paper ‘Guided by the science’: (De)politicising the UK government’s response to the coronavirus crisis.

 The paper, co-authored with Steve Kettell, University of Warwick, provides a study of the UK government’s attempts to shift blame and take credit for their actions during the COVID-19 pandemic.
 Through a detailed analysis of the government’s daily press briefings over a 2-month period between 16 March and 16 May 2020, the paper highlights four main ‘narratives’ that were used by Ministers to politicise a number of claimed ‘successes’ and/or depoliticise a string of policy ‘failures’.